marcosvf132/Monsters-converter/README.md

 # Monster-Converter
  DevM Monster Converter is a tool that can make server development easier.

- Convert your OpenTibia monsters file from clientID/serverID/name to clientID/serverID.
+ Convert your OpenTibia monsters loot from clientID/serverID/name to clientID/serverID.

  This monster converter was created to work along with Canary and OpenTibiaBR repository but can work on another servers.